 Here’s the thing, Fitbit doesn’t automatically track your indoor cycling!

-If you’re wanting to track indoor cycling on your Fitbit, you’re going to need to add the spinning activity to your shortcuts.
-From there you can start to manually track your indoor cycling.
+If you want to track indoor cycling on your Fitbit, you will need to add the spinning activity to your shortcuts.
+From there, you can start to track your indoor cycling manually.

 Can You Track Indoor Cycling With A Fitbit?

-A large proportion of Fitbit devices will start to track high-movement activities when you start doing them, such as running or walking.
+Many Fitbit devices will start tracking high-movement activities when you start doing them, such as running or walking.
 Fitbit will start to track these if you are doing them continuously for 15 minutes (though this duration can be adjusted in your settings).

-Inside a Fitbit are 3-axis accelerometers / sensors and these work to track any movements from your body.
-Also built inside are altimeters and this will measure the altitude – this is how they track how many floors you’ve climbed.
+Inside a Fitbit are 3-axis accelerometers/sensors that track any movements from your body.
+Also built inside are altimeters that measure the altitude – this is how they track how many floors you’ve climbed.

-Based on this data and your movement, the Fitbit can determine what activity you’re doing.
+Based on this data and your movement, Fitbit can determine your activity.

-This obviously gets a bit more complicated when you’re indoor cycling as your hands (which is usually where your Fitbit is located!) tend to be resting (not moving) on the handlebars.
+This gets a bit more complicated when you’re indoor cycling as your hands (usually where your Fitbit is located!) tend to rest on the handlebars.

 So no matter how much you’re sweating and how much you’re spinning those pedals, your Fitbit isn’t going to detect you’re on a bike (or working hard).
-Though what you can use Fitbit for is to track your heart rate and the number of calories you’re burning.
+You can use Fitbit to track your heart rate and the number of calories you’re burning.

 How Do I Add An Indoor Cycling Shortcut To My Fitbit?

-The majority of Fitbit devices have the ability to track spinning manually.
+The majority of Fitbit devices can track spinning manually.

 However, it’s unlikely the default setting will have spinning as an activity shortcut on your device.